spress/spress.yosymfony.com/docs/developers/events-list/index.md

             <td markdown="1">[`RenderEvent`](#renderevent)</td>
             <td>
                 <p markdown="1">
-                    The spress.before_render_pagination is thrown before render the content of each pagination of posts.
+                    The spress.before_render_pagination is thrown before rendering the content of each page of post pagination.
-                    **This event require to enable pagination of posts**.
+                    **This event won't fire unless you enable pagination of posts**.
                 </p>
                 <p markdown="1">
-                    `getContent()` method return the content of pagination template.
+                    `getContent()` method returns the content of pagination template.
                     In this step Twig tags are not resolved.
                 </p>
             </td>